Madhushriprabakaran/Advanced-C-Lab-Manual/module9.md

 Algorithm:

-1. Check if the Queue is Empty o	If the front pointer is -1, it means the queue is empty, and there are no elements to delete.
-Print a message indicating that the queue is empty.
+1. Check if the Queue is Empty
+2. Print a message indicating that the queue is empty.
-2. Delete the Front Element
+3. Delete the Front Element
-o	If the queue is not empty, the element at the front index is deleted. o	Increment the front pointer by 1 to remove the element and point to the next element in the queue.
+	If the queue is not empty, the element at the front index is deleted.
+	Increment the front pointer by 1 to remove the element and point to the next element in the queue.
-3. Check if the Queue Becomes Empty After Deletion: o	After deletion, check if the front pointer has passed the rear pointer (front > rear).
+4. Check if the Queue Becomes Empty After Deletion:
+	After deletion, check if the front pointer has passed the rear pointer (front > rear).
 If this is true, reset both front and rear to -1, indicating that the queue is now empty.
-4. End the Function.
+5. End the Function.